 Ivanhoe Extension, Modscape

 Modscape’s clients decided on a two-storey modular extension to accommodate their growing family and the result is a striking addition that adds character to their weatherboard home.
 The upper level’s curved form and battened timber screen is the design’s most compelling expression, also functioning as a sun shading and privacy device.
 While the new internal living areas are made all the more inviting and relaxed because of the full-height glass doors that open up to an outdoor dining area and backyard.
-During off-site construction, the clients remained in their home disruption-free, moving out four weeks prior to installation of the modules, which only took one day, followed by another three weeks to complete all on-site work.
+During off-site construction, (which is possible with prebuilt homes and additions) the clients remained in their home disruption-free, moving out four weeks prior to installation of the modular homes component, which only took one day, followed by another three weeks to complete all on-site work.

 Photography by John Madden

 Belmore Home, Mode Homes

 Belmore Home is exemplary for its strikingly simple, minimalist concept and form.
 The one-bedroom, one-bathroom pavilion sits on a hardwood deck and is clad in timber board and battens.
 It’s a modest sized dwelling, often the case in prefab cabins, but the open plan of the living areas, along with the generous ceiling height makes it highly efficient and extremely comfortable.
 Full-height double glazed doors open out to the north-facing deck and so the interior also receives plenty of natural light.
 But it’s the warm plywood-lined walls that make this project so memorable, providing a perfectly neutral background for the client’s stylishly Scandinavian, modernist-inspired aesthetic.